-The easiest no-cook breakfast recipe is soaked oats and flaxseeds in milk and leave it overnight.
+The easiest no-cook breakfast recipe is to soak oats and flaxseeds in milk and leave it overnight.
 Soaking allows the oats and flax seeds to absorb the milk and soften.
 So there is no need for cooking at all in this recipe yet it is filling and healthy.

-Dalia or broken cereals is one of the healthiest and simples foods, low in fat and cholesterol, high in iron and fiber, good in carbs..
-It is a perfect breakfast recipe which is wholesome, filling and full of fiber.
-This healthy recipe is less on oil and spices and can be an ideal breakfast for weight watchers, office goers, kids, pregnant and lactating mothers and those who want to eat clean and healthy food.
-It is also healthy breakfast for sugar patient
+Dalia or broken cereals is one of the healthiest Indian breakfasts for diabetics, low in fat and cholesterol, high in iron and fiber, and good in carbs.
+It is a perfect breakfast recipe that is wholesome, filling, and full of fiber.
+This healthy recipe is less on oil and spices and can be an ideal breakfast for weight watchers, office goers, kids, pregnant and lactating mothers, and those who want to eat clean and healthy food.
+It is also a healthy breakfast for sugar patients.

 24. Vegetable Dalia

-It is a healthy one pot meal of vegetable dalia.
-You can add dalia, cut vegetables and season it with salt.
+It is a healthy one-pot meal of vegetable Dalia.
+You can add dalia, cut vegetables, and season them with salt.